Rezlang/ShitPong/README.md

 # Pong Clone
-a poorly made clone of pong made in C++ using Raylib
+a clone of pong made in C++ using Raylib